blu/bandw/README.md

 If you're wondering why the responder needs to know the transmitter's address - I didn't bother to implement address readback for the responder.

-As a rule of thumb, if the connection is not quiet enough, try reducing the packet count and thus increasing the chances to get a quiet window.
+As a rule of thumb, if the connection is not quiet enough (and using strip_eth.sh is not an option), try reducing the packet count and thus increasing the chances to get a quiet window.